RosboneMako/MakoPrecog/README.md

 To reduce the CPU usage during redraws, a fixed background image is used.
 All UI elements, knobs, etc that do not need to be animated are in the single background image.
 During redraws only the signal level bars, compressor threshold lines, and KNOB pointers are draw in real time.

+The code in the TIMER tries to track signal level changes and will only call a UI redraw when it is necessary.
+To do this it converts the signal level to an integer between
+0 and 100 and compares current to last drawn values.
+A detected difference triggers a redraw.

 Code is included to give a basic drawing of the VST without the use of the background image.
 This is useful to get positions of the UI elements to make your own background image.
+Flags in the PAINT and SLIDER need to be set to change from bitmap image to normal drawing mode.